MP4 to MOV

 QUICK ANSWER

-Convert MP4 to MOV free in your browser.
+The fastest free MP4 to MOV converter online.
 Most MP4 files (H.264 video inside .mp4) convert via stream-copy remux — only the container changes, the encoded video is untouched.
-No quality loss, done in under 3 seconds even for long clips.
-Free, no signup, no watermark, runs entirely on your device.
+Zero quality loss, finished in seconds even for long clips.
+Native ffmpeg on our servers, no signup, no watermark.

 • Final Cut Pro & QuickTime ready